 Photo of John Graubert John Graubert

-From 1998-2008, John served as Principal Deputy General Counsel (including several stints as Acting General Counsel) at the Federal Trade Commission.
-In that position John managed all litigation, legal counsel, policy studies, and administrative functions within the Office of General Counsel.
+From 1998 to 2008, John served as Deputy General Counsel and Principal Deputy General Counsel (including several stints as Acting General Counsel) at the Federal Trade Commission.
+In that position, John managed all litigation, legal counsel, policy studies, and administrative functions within the Office of General Counsel.
 He also advised the Commission and agency staff on antitrust and consumer protection matters and administrative law.
 He was involved in dozens of litigated matters for the Commission, including FTC v.
 Swedish Match, et al. (D.D.C.
 2000) and FTC v.
 Schering-Plough, et al. (11th Cir.
 2005), and received the A. Leon Higginbotham Award and the Award for Distinguished Service.

 Photo of Laura Kim Laura Kim

-Laura re-joined Covington after a twelve-year tenure at the FTC, where she served as Assistant Director in two divisions of the Bureau of Consumer Protection, as well as Chief of Staff in the Bureau of Consumer Protection and Attorney Advisor to former Chairman William E. Kovacic.
-She worked on key FTC Rules and Guides such as the Green Guides, Jewelry Guides, and the Telemarketing Sales Rule.
-She supervised these and other rule making proceedings and oversaw dozens of the Commission’s investigations and enforcement actions involving compliance with these rules.
-Laura also supervised compliance monitoring for companies under federal court or Commission order.
+During her twelve-year tenure at the FTC, Laura served as Assistant Director in two divisions of the Bureau of Consumer Protection, Attorney Advisor to Chairman William E. Kovacic, and Chief of Staff to Bureau Director Jessica Rich.
+She oversaw major rulemakings—including the Green Guides and the Telemarketing Sales Rule—and supervised dozens of investigations and enforcement actions.
+As Assistant Director in the Division of Enforcement, Laura also supervised compliance monitoring and enforcement proceedings for companies under federal court or Commission order.